Mary Nzimiro

-Mary Nzimiro, birthname Mary Nwametu Onumonu, MBE (1898–1993) was a pioneering Nigerian businesswoman, politician and women's activist.
-In 1948, she was appointed principal representative of the United Africa Company (UAC) for Eastern Nigeria, while maintaining textile and cosmetics retail outlets of her own in Port Harcourt, Aba and Owerri.
-By the early 1950s, she was among the richest individuals in West Africa, becoming a resident of the exclusive Bernard Carr Street in Port Harcourt.
-On the political front, she was a member of the influential National Council of Nigeria and the Cameroons, becoming a member of its executive committee in 1957 and vice-president of the NCNC Eastern Women's Association in 1962.
-During the Nigerian Civil War (1967–1970), she organized Igbo women in support of the Biafrans.
-As a result she lost most of her property in Port Harcourt and returned to her native Oguta where she died in 1993.
+Mary Nwametu Nzimiro (née Onumonu; 16 October 1898 – 16 January 1993), MBE, MFR, was an Igbo Nigerian merchant, businesswoman, philanthropist, politician and women's activist.
+In 1948, she became the principal factor for the United Africa Company (UAC) in Eastern Nigeria, distributing imported goods through networks that extended to Ghana and Sierra Leone while also operating her own enterprises.
+By the early 1950s, she was regarded as one of the wealthiest businesspeople in West Africa.

+Nzimiro also founded schools, financed scholarships and helped women establish businesses.
+She was active in the National Council of Nigeria and the Cameroons (NCNC), becoming a member of its executive committee in 1957 and vice-president of its Eastern Women's Association in 1962.
+She was appointed an MBE in 1960 and an MFR in 1964 for public service.